TurkuNLP/Turku-neural-parser-pipeline/docs/docker.md

 # Streaming mode - one-off parsing of text

 This is the simplest way to run the parser and is useful for one-off parsing of text.
-It is unsuitable for repeated requests, as running in this mode is subject to a major startup cost as the parser loads the large model.
+It is unsuitable for repeated requests, as running in this mode is subject to a major startup cost as the parser loads the large model, about one minute.
 To parse using one of the pre-made images with Finnish, Swedish and English models:

     echo "Minulla on koira." | docker run -i turkunlp/turku-neural-parser:latest-fi-en-sv-cpu stream fi_tdt parse_plaintext > parsed.conllu